neilenns/mobiflight-docs/content/boards/recommended/arduino-nano/index.md

 The Arduino Nano is a compact board that trades a smaller size for fewer IO pins than the Arduino Mega boards.
 It is a great choice when space is at a premium.

+Some generic Nano boards, particularly low-cost ones from AliExpress, may require [additional drivers](/guides/installing-drivers/) to work with MobiFlight.

 {{< cards >}}

 {{< card title="Arduino Nano" subtitle="ATmega328P microcontroller" image="card-images/boards/nano.png" >}}